philippstehr/philippstehr.github.io/index.md

 Before coming to Utrecht I did my BA in Philosophy in Frankfurt and an interdisciplinary MA in "Ethics - Economics, Law and Politics" in Bochum.

+In case you are at a conference where I am giving a talk, you can find my slides [here](https://philippstehr.github.io/presentations/Presentation_Braga_slides.pdf).

 ## Dissertation project

 Business corporations hold an enormous amount of power towards employees, contractors, customers, and the general public without any democratic control.
 This runs contrary to basic democratic convictions, so the democratization of business corporations is called for.
 In my thesis I explore several questions related to this project of democratization.
 What exactly does it mean to democratize a business corporation?
 Who should be involved and what kinds of institutional changes are democratic?
 How can we develop feasible institutional proposals for democratic business corporations?
 What are feasible institutional proposals and what does 'feasible' even mean in the context of such a fundamental change to our economic infrastructure?